 Prevalence estimates are presented as a percentage of the population.
 Logistical regression was used to describe the associations between awareness and the selected demographic measures assessed in the study.
 The association is presented as an odds ratio in comparison to a reference group and indicates the increased or decreased likelihood of a sub-group in the population to perform a specific behaviour.
 For example, a significant positive odds ratio indicates that the sub-group is more likely to perform the specified behaviour when compared to the reference group.
 A significant negative odds ratio indicates that the sub-group is less likely to perform the specified behaviour than the reference group.
+In the current analysis a positive odds ratio indicates that a particular group or subgroup is more likely to report being aware of 10,000 Steps, and a negative odds ratio indicates that a group or subgroup is less likely to report being aware of 10,000 Steps.

-To examine the prevalence of awareness from 2005 to 2010 the data from all five QSS surveys were combined and a final logistic regression was performed.
-This logistic regression examined the association between awareness and demographic variables within the total sample and also investigated awareness across the five years.
+To examine the prevalence of awareness from 2005 to 2011 the data from all seven QSS surveys were combined and a final logistic regression was performed.
+This logistic regression examined the association between awareness and demographic variables within the total sample and also investigated awareness across the seven years.
 All tests were performed at an alpha level of 0.05.